VR-25/acc/README.md

     e.g., acc 85 80

   That last command can be used for programming charging before bed.
 In this case, the daemon must be running.
     e.g., acc 45 44 && acc --set applyOnPlug usb/current_max:500000 && sleep $((60*60*7)) && acc 80 70 && acc --set applyOnPlug usb/current_max:2000000
     - "Keep battery capacity at ~45% and limit charging current to 500mA for 7 hours.
 Restore regular charging settings afterwards."
-    - You can write this to a file and run as "sh <file>".
+    - For convenience, this can be written to a file and ran as "sh <file>".
+    - If your device supports custom charging voltage, it's better to use it instead: "acc -v 3920 && sleep $((60*60*7)) && acc -v -".

 Run acc --readme to see the full documentation.
 ```